TrueFiEng/useDApp/docs/source/guide.rst

 Using hooks considerations
 ==========================

-There are some important considerations when using hooks based on `useChainCall`, `useChainCalls` and `useCalls`.
+There are some important considerations when using hooks based on `useChainStateCall`, `useChainStateCalls`, `useCall` and `useCalls`.

 Avoid using the result of one hook in another.
 This will break single multicall into multiple multicalls.